Jaymon/morp/README.md

     morp.interface.sqs.SQS://AWS_ID:AWS_KEY@?region=us-west-1&read_lock=120

+Finally, if you would like to encrypt all your messages, you can pass in `keyfile` with a path to a key file and Morp will take care of encrypting and decrypting the messages for you transparently to you:

+    morp.interface.sqs.SQS://AWS_ID:AWS_KEY@?keyfile=/some/path/keyfile.key

 If you set the environment variable `MORP_DSN` with your connection dsn then morp will automatically configure itself on first import.